 Miami Beach Mayor In His Office As Hurricane Irma Lashes Florida

-MIAMI BEACH (CBS NEWS)–Miami Beach Mayor Philip Levine, speaking from his office at City Hill early Sunday morning despite the city being under a mandatory evacuation order due to Hurricane Irma, said he has been “watching everything closely,” CBS Miami reports.
+MIAMI BEACH — Miami Beach Mayor Philip Levine, speaking from his office at City Hill early Sunday (Sept.
+10) morning despite the city being under a mandatory evacuation order due to Hurricane Irma, said he has been “watching everything closely,” CBS Miami reports.

 Levine said there were no reports of serious flooding at that time and that he was planning to make his way to the city’s emergency operations center at Mt.
 Sinai Medical Center.